-Unless otherwise noted below, all meetings are held at 2:00 PM at the Community College of Philadelphia's Main campus in Center City Philadelphia, PA.
+Monthly LecturesMonthly lectures are usually held on the third Saturday of each month (except in the summer and December), at 2:00 PM at the Community College of Philadelphia's Main campus in Center City Philadelphia, PA.
+Exceptions are noted below.

 PhACT thanks Dr. David Cattell and the Philadelphia Community College for providing us with an excellent meeting space.

 The general public is more than welcome to attend our lectures.
 You do not need to be a PhACT member to attend.

 For more information, contact Bob Glickman at firstname.lastname@example.org

 Executive meetings are held prior to the monthly lectures, at 1:00 p.m.
 Any member may attend.